khanh-alice/books/cpp-primer/chapter-3/README.md

 ## Highlights

 > Code inside headers ordinarily should not use `using` declarations.
-The reason is that the contents of a header are
+> The reason is that the contents of a header are copied into the including program's text.
+>
-> copied into the including program's text. (p.
+> (p.
 83)

 > You can avoid problems due to conversion between `unsigned` and `int` by not using `int`s in expressions that
-> use `size()`. (p.
+> use `size()`.
+>
+> (p.
 88)

 > For historical reasons, and for compatibility with C, string literals are `not` standard library `string`s.
-It is
-> important to remember that these types differ when you use string literals and library `string`s. (p.
+> It is important to remember that these types differ when you use string literals and library `string`s.
+>
+> (p.
 90)

 > The result of using an out-of-range subscript is undefined.
 >
 > (p.
 95)

+> Because `vector`s grow efficiently, it is often unnecessary - and can result in poorer performance - to define
+> a `vector` of a specific size.
+> The exception to this rule is if _all_ the elements actually need the same value.
+> If difference element values are needed, it is usually more efficient to define an empty `vector` and add elements as
+> the values we need become known at run time.
+>
+> (p.
+101)

 ## Exercises